Albania Road Trip Itinerary: 8-Day & 10-Day Loop

 Day 8: Drive back to Tirana

 From Gjirokastër it’s roughly 230 km / 3.5-4 hours back to Tirana via the inland highway, closing the loop and returning the car.
-If you have an extra half-day, you can break the drive with a stop near Fier (the ancient ruins of Apollonia) or simply build in buffer time for the return and your flight.
+If you have an extra half-day, you can break the drive with a stop near Fier at the ancient ruins of Apollonia, or simply build in buffer time for the return and your flight.

 Distances at a glance